North Indian culture: Music and dance

-The rich cultural diversity of North India is most clearly shown by the many different folk dance styles found here.
-Starting with Bhangra (men's dance) and Giddha (women's dance) from Punjab to Kathak in Uttar Pradesh; from Ghoomar and Kalbeliya dance from Rajasthan to Nati from Himachal Pradesh; from Jagars and Pandva Nritya from Uttarakhand to Rouf of Kashmir celebrates the richness of culture and traditions of North India.
+Many different folk dance styles of North India include bhangra and giddha from Punjab, kathak in Uttar Pradesh, ghoomar and kalbelia from Rajasthan, nati from Himachal Pradesh, jagars and Pandva Nritya from Uttarakhand.

-Kud dance of Jammu & Kashmir is the way to thank local deities in the night of rainy season with the beats of drum like instrument Narsingha.
-Kathak is one of the eight classical dance forms as conferred by Sangeet Natak Akademi.
-This dance form traces its origins to the nomadic bards of ancient northern India, known as Kathaks, or storytellers.
-Some believe it evolved from Lord Krishna's raas lilas, forms of which have also evolved into the popular Garba-style dances popular in other parts of region and Gujarat.
+Kud dance of Jammu and Kashmir is the way to thank local deities in the night of rainy season with the beats of drum like instrument narsingha.
+Kathak is one of the eight Indian classical dance forms as conferred by Sangeet Natak Akademi.
+This dance form traces its origins to the nomadic bards of ancient northern India, known as kathaks, or storytellers.
+Some believe it evolved from god Krishna's raas lilas, forms of which have also evolved into the popular garba-style dances popular in other parts of the region and Gujarat in western India.
 Raas lilas portrays the love stories of lord Krishna.
 A dance form which depicts the eternal love.
 It was quintessential theatre, using instrumental and vocal music along with stylized gestures, to enliven the stories.